-The master of arts in teaching degree provides graduate courses toward Kansas teacher licensure for grades 6-12 for those individuals who have received a baccalaureate (or higher) degree in a subject area where Kansas has secondary (grades 6-12) teaching licensure may be eligible for the program.
+The master of arts in teaching degree provides graduate courses toward Kansas teacher licensure for grades 6-12.
+Individuals who have a bachelor's (or higher) degree in a subject area where Kansas has secondary (grades 6-12) teaching licensure may be eligible for the program.
 The following content areas are available: biology, chemistry, English, history/social sciences, mathematics, and speech/theatre.

-The program can enable licensure for grades P-12 for those with a baccalaureate (or higher) degree in music or physical education.
+The graduate program can enable licensure for grades K-12 for those with a bachelor's (or higher) degree in music or physical education.
 The graduate program does not include a pathway to early childhood or elementary licensure.
-A transcript review is conducted to determine if additional undergraduate courses may be needed to meet all Kansas State Department of Education (KSDE) content standards associated with a teaching license.
-A content area deficiency plan is developed if additional courses are needed.
+A transcript review is conducted to determine if additional undergraduate courses may be needed to meet Kansas State Department of Education (KSDE) content standards associated with a teaching license.

 This course will introduce students to action research, a form of self‐reflective systematic inquiry by practitioners on their own practice.
 The primary objective of the course is to prepare students to do action research in schools.
 There are three other goals: 1) the development of professional community; 2) the illumination of power relationships; and 3) students' recognition of their own expertise.